Cantilever is remote by choice. To be effective as a remote team, we have clear standards for how we communicate.

 Having extensive notifications is also not required.
 Our work requires focused blocks of time to oneself, engaging meetings with clients, family time, and time to breathe and reflect.
 Everyone likes their notifications differently, so we don‘t discourage you if you work best with frequent pings, but it is certainly not required.
 By default, keep push notifications off.

 With all this not paying attention to inboxes, we do need to plan well to make sure we’re hitting deadlines.
 Have a 7-day view of your calendar at any given time, don’t get surprised.
-You can always review Forecast if you are unsure what you have on your plate next week.

 That said, we do run into emergencies from time to time, and need the phone to handle them.
 You should expect calls and texts rarely, but they are important and you should answer them as quickly as possible.